merkle-open/SitecoreBlog/docs/_posts/2023-12-06-UI-Testing-Sitecore-pages-with-BackstopJS.md

 ## Steps on Azure DevOps

 ### Set variable CurrentDateTime
 Unfortunately, there is no variable like a timestamp that we could use to add to the file name when we archive the backstop data.
-Therefore, we added a variable called CurrentDateTime which we set on the step "Set-DeploymentVariables.ps1".
-If there is not already a defined step that sets deployment variables, you can define a new step dedicated to this.
-It could look like the following:

-Unfortunately, there is no variable like a timestamp that we could use to add to the file name when we archive the backstop data.
 Therefore, we added a variable called ```CurrentDateTime```, which we set in the ```Set CurrentDateTime``` step.
 The script looks as follows:

 {% highlight yaml %}